VAT Fraud and VAT Penalties - an Overview

 Tax authorities may impose additional taxes and interest on the VAT due as a result of the VAT fraud.
 And businesses that repeatedly fail to comply with EU VAT laws are at risk of having their VAT registration suspended or canceled, which would prevent them from trading within the EU.

 VAT fraud is taken very seriously in the EU, and offenders can face significant financial and legal consequences.
 In France, for example, if a person deliberately evades or attempts to evade VAT, the penalty can be up to twice the amount of the VAT due, with a minimum of €1,500.
 In addition, the offender may be subject to a prison sentence of up to five years and a fine of up to €500,000.

 To avoid VAT penalties for fraud, businesses must comply with VAT regulations and keep accurate records of their transactions.
-It’s essential to understand EU VAT rules and seek professional advice when dealing with cross-border transactions.
+There is help availabe if you're having difficulty with your VAT obligations, though.
+For example, there are number of VAT schemes that allow you simplify the VAT compliance process.
+Ultimately, it’s essential that you understand EU VAT rules and seek professional advice when dealing with cross-border transactions.

 Do you need help with your VAT compliance?
 Book a free call with one of our VAT experts to find bespoke solutions for your business, optimize your VAT costs, and reach millions of new potential customers.